MMN3003/knowledge/interview/interveiw.md

 I also enjoy building out user friendly efficient websites. my passion for web app development started when I was employed as angular developer.
 I used to develop pwa and admin panels, I would

+"Hello, I'm Mohsen.
+Over the past 6 years, my professional journey in software development began with Angular.
+However, due to team needs, after a while, I decided to enter the world of Node.js, and since then, I've enjoyed being a full-stack developer, working across various layers.

+Throughout this journey, I've worked with languages like Go, JavaScript, and C#, and I'm also familiar with Java and the Spring Boot framework.
+I've also worked with different databases such as Redis, Oracle, and MSSQL.
+Familiarity with microservices design concepts and web design has enabled me to develop more than 20 different services.

+My learning speed and perseverance allow me to quickly progress and adapt to the team's needs and environment, utilizing various tools and languages."